tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

  ``print`` : string
     print the  generated atomic  structure with  one  of  the  following formats: *xyz*:  xyz file  format; *gen*: gen file  format; *tgn*: tibercad format which combines informations on the mesh and the atoms.

+ ``minimal_cell`` : boolean
+    if *true*, in case of a 1D structure the in-plane cell vectors are allowed to be non-orthogonal, which can reduce the number of atoms, and may change the Brillouin zone to the same of the underlying crystal.

+ ``use_primitive_cell`` : boolean
+    if *true*, the atomistic region will be filled directly with the primitive cells instead of the convention cells.
+This can be useful to create bulk structures.

 Optional Blocks